shntnu/2023_12_JUMP_data_only_vignettes/explanations/data_description.md

 ### Perturbation Types in cpg0016

 - **Genetic Perturbations:**
-  - CRISPR knockdowns of 7,977 genes (pooled guides targeting each gene are arrayed into plates)
+  - CRISPR knockdowns of \~8k genes (pooled guides targeting each gene are arrayed into plates)
-  - ORF (overexpression) reagents for 15,131 unique genes, with some overlap with CRISPR targets
+  - ORF (overexpression) reagents for \~12k unique genes, with \~5k that overlap with CRISPR targets

+  Do note that these numbers were based on JUMP Cell Painting IDs and there may be some minor duplication of genes.

 - **Chemical Perturbations:**
   - Partners exchanged \~115,795 compounds
   - \~5 replicates of each compound
   - Performed as 1-2 replicates at 3-5 different sites globally

-  Do note that these numbers were based on JUMP Cell Painting IDs and there may be some minor duplication of genes.

 ### Control Sets of genes and compounds